hackclub/hackclub/workshops/thunderstorm/README.md

 </script>
 ```

-Now if you run the site, the background should immediately turn white.
+Run the site—the background should immediately turn white.

-We want each click to trigger a flash, so let's create a `flashOn` function and call it whenever we click anywhere in the window.
+We want each click to trigger a flash, so let's create a `flashOn` function and “call” (trigger) it whenever we click anywhere in the window.

 ```html
 <script>